Introducing the PNNA

 A clearing agent has been established.
 To take advantage of this program, simply email a list of the medals you need and a list of extra medals you’re willing to trade, to email@example.com.
 Our clearing agent will notify you of any matches, so that you can make arrangements to get together.
 This is first-come, first-serve.
 The first person to get their list in will receive the first medals available.

-New Logo!
+Logo!
 The PNNA logo shown on this website was approved by the board on July 23, 2016.
 Thanks to Tim Garcia for designing this logo, based on the 75th anniversary medal design by Thomas D. Rogers.

 On behalf of all PNNA officers, committees and members, I would like to welcome you to the PNNA blog, which allows the association’s officers and other designated persons to communicate directly with our web audience about PNNA news, activities and other items of interest.
 Please feel free to contact the PNNA, email firstname.lastname@example.org, with your comments and suggestions.

-All blog posts will appear on the main blog page (older posts may be archived by month and year).
+Blog posts will appear on the main blog page (older posts may be archived by month and year).
 To display only blog entries in a specific category (such as “Club messages”), click on that category in the sidebar or at the top/bottom of the page.

 – Eric Holcomb, PNNA webmaster